Shock Art - City of Longmont Skip to main content

 About Shock Art

 In partnership with Longmont Power & Communications, Longmont Art in Public Places (AIPP) commissions 7-10 artist/artist teams to visually transform selected dull electric boxes into dynamic works of art.
 Selected Artists or artist teams are provided a $2,000 stipend.
-Anticipated painting time will be late summer/early fall.
+Anticipated painting time will be late spring/early summer.

 Artists/teams are responsible for: